Fornacula/homerview/README.md

 Only `bundle exec rake db:test:prepare` is needed.
 After that `bundle exec rspec -fd spec/` will run the tests.

+## Omniauth social media authentication

 For using Facebook and Google authentication locally, it's neccessary to set up ENV-variables for both of them (keys as well as secrets).
 Contact project administrator to get these.

 Live application can be seen at http://hoverview.herokuapp.com.
-Unfortunatelly CSS doesn't work perfectly in Heroku :)